Mastering PIP Joint Collateral Ligament Reconstruction via Tendon Graft

 7. Joint Transfixion and Closure

-- K-Wire Stabilization: To protect the reconstruction during the initial phase of biological healing, transfix the PIP joint with an oblique 0.045-inch Kirschner wire (K-wire) with the joint positioned in approximately 20 to 30 degrees of flexion.
+- K-Wire Stabilization: To absolutely protect the reconstruction during the vulnerable initial phase of biological healing and to prevent inadvertent stretching of the graft, transfix the PIP joint.
+Drive an oblique 0.045-inch Kirschner wire (K-wire) across the joint, positioning the PIP in approximately 20 to 30 degrees of flexion.

-- Closure: Repair the transverse retinacular ligament with fine absorbable sutures to prevent dorsal subluxation of the lateral band.
-Close the skin with interrupted non-absorbable sutures.
+- Closure: Meticulously repair the transverse retinacular ligament with fine absorbable sutures (e.g., 5-0 Vicryl).
+Failure to close the TRL can lead to dorsal subluxation of the lateral band and a subsequent swan neck deformity.
+Close the skin with interrupted non-absorbable sutures (e.g., 5-0 Nylon).

-- Dressing: Apply a bulky, non-adherent compressive dressing and a volar plaster splint maintaining the PIP joint in the transfixed position and the metacarpophalangeal (MCP) joint in 70 degrees of flexion.
+- Dressing: Apply a bulky, non-adherent compressive dressing.
+Fabricate a custom volar plaster or fiberglass splint, maintaining the PIP joint in the transfixed position and the metacarpophalangeal (MCP) joint in 70 degrees of flexion to prevent collateral ligament contracture at the MCP level.

-💡 CLINICAL PEARL: Over-tensioning the graft is a common pitfall that leads to severe postoperative stiffness.
-The graft should be tensioned just enough to eliminate abnormal joint opening under varus/valgus stress, not so tight that it compresses the articular surfaces.
+💡 CLINICAL PEARL: Over-tensioning the tendon graft is the single most common surgical pitfall in this procedure, invariably leading to severe, intractable postoperative stiffness.
+The graft should be tensioned just enough to eliminate abnormal joint opening under varus/valgus stress.
+It must not be drawn so tight that it compresses the articular surfaces together, which will destroy the gliding mechanics of the joint.